abbec/deferred/Doc/Report/report.md

 # Results
 The result is an implementation of a deferred shading algorithm in the DirectX SDK.
-The implementation runs in real-time and rendering statistics for the algorithm are presented below.
+The implementation runs in real-time and rendering statistics for the algorithm are presented in table \ref{tab:perf}.

 \begin{figure}
     \centering